mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 **PubSub Applications** interoperability doesn't depend on any functionality provided by the underlying transport layer.
 According to the specification, the **Subscriber** and **Publisher** can be interconnected using any transparent messages transport infrastructure.
 It defines two groups of solutions:

-- A broker-less: the transport layer is the network infrastructure that is able to route datagram-based messages, e.g [UDP][RFC.UDP], ETHERNET.
+- A broker-less: the transport layer is the network infrastructure that is able to route datagram-based messages, e.g [UDP][RFC.UDP], [AMQP][AMQP], ETHERNET.
 - A broker-based: the core component of the transport layer is a message broker, e.g. [AMQP][AMQP] or [MQTT][MQTT].

 In both cases, one-to-many relationship between **Publisher** and **Subscriber** can be obtained.
 For UDP multicast messages distribution may be applied to send Internet Protocol (IP) datagrams to a group of interested receivers in a single transmission.
 For the broker-based transport, all messages are published to specific queues (e.g. topics, nodes) that the broker exposes and **Subscribers** can listen to these queues.